NEW USED PARTS ORDERING PAYMENT SHIPPING WARRANTY RETURNS

 HEADSTOCK SERIAL STICKERS

 1987 - 1996 - Guitars built in Japan between these years will have a serial number beginning with F followed by 6 numbers.
 F is the production factory which stands for Fujigen.
 The first digit will be the last digit of the year, ie. F8***** is a guitars made in Fujigen in 1988.
-The last 5 numbers will be the consecutive number denoting production count for the year.
-25899 would be the 25899th guitar built that year.
+The last 5 numbers will be the consecutive number denoting production count for the year with the caveat that each month will start at predetermined intervals of 3000 or 5000, etc.

 Cort Serial Numbers - Cort serial numbers are denoted with a C prefix followed by either 7 or 8 digits.
 I'm not sure what year the changeover occurred but using the formula it will be easy for you to tell.
 A 7 digit number example - C5030567 - translates, 5 = 1995, 03 = 3rd month [March], 0567 = 567th guitar built in March 1995.
 An 8 digit number example - C03114373 - translates, 03 = 2003, 11 = 11th month [November], 4373 = 4373rd guitar built in November 2003.